mxxo/egs_mesh/src/example/input_mesh.md

 ## Assigning mesh media

-Now, we have our cube geometry.
-But how will EGSnrc know it's made of water?
-We also have to assign material names to each volume.
-These will be read in by `EGS_Mesh` and each tetrahedron will be assigned the corresponding medium.
+You've made a cube.
+But how will EGSnrc know it's water?
+You also have to assign EGSnrc media names to each volume.
 Media names are specified using Gmsh `Physical Volumes`.
 Open the `Physical Volumes` dialog using:

 **`Geometry->Physical groups->Add->Volume`**